aralroca/aralroca.com/src/posts/brisa-vs-htmx-vs-react.md

 cover_color: "#EBD5BB"
 ---

-In this blog post, we’ll explore how **Brisa's HTML Streaming** feature can help you avoid the CDN trap and improve your app’s performance.
+This blog post’ll explore how **Brisa's HTML Streaming** feature can help you avoid the CDN trap and improve your app’s performance.
 We’ll also compare [Brisa](https://brisa.build) with other popular tools like **HTMX** and **React** to highlight the benefits of using Brisa for server-side rendering.

 ## Why HTML Streaming is Important